Digital transformation in manufacturing—A quantum leap into smart production

 The fourth industrial revolution is just around the corner.
 After the steam engine, the assembly line and electronics, now we can look forward to the intelligent networking of all components that are relevant to production.
 Companies expect a quantum leap in productivity, flexibility and efficiency.

-Experience Industry 4.0 at automatica
+Experience digital transformation in manufacturing at automatica

 Smart automation and robotics are essential aspects of Industry 4.0—you can experience the future of production in person at the leading trade fair automatica. automatica also features a separate platform for intelligent, digitally networked working environments: IT2Industry.
 Exciting presentations and discussions with international experts await you in the first-rate supporting program.